bahmutov/csrf-login/README.md

     DEBUG=csrf NODE_DEBUG=request node client.js

+There is a scrip [demo/demo.js](demo/demo.js) you can use to quickly test the login feature.

 ## Optional Configuration

 By default, a form is looked up by Id and the submitted login form fields are expected to be named `email` and `password`.
 You can override these defaults in the config using the `loginFormSelector`, `loginUsernameField`, and `loginPasswordField`.